leadership

 They keep track of the club’s physical property, such as the banner, lectern, timing device and other meeting materials.
 They arrive early to prepare the meeting place for members and stay late to stow all of the club’s equipment.
 They manage the facilities by arranging the room and setup/cleanup of materials for all meetings

-They are also in charge of the meeting place itself, obtaining a new space when necessary and maintaining contact with the people who allow the club to use the space for your club meetings.
+They are also in charge of the meeting place itself, obtaining a new space when necessary, and maintaining contact with the people who allow the club to use the space for its club meetings.

 Immediate Past President